JSsixtyfour/smashremix/readme.md

 - No Variants: All stages except for variants, Dream Land Beta 1 and 2 and How to Play.
 (Fray's Stage Night is included.)
 - Staff Picks: Favorites of the contributors of Smash Remix.

-### Random Select With Variants
+### Random Select
-- By default, the variants (Metal Mario, Giant DK, polygons, J/E regional versions) are not included in the random character select that occurs when toggling the CPU button on the character select screen.
+- By default, the variants (Metal Mario, Giant DK, polygons, J/E regional versions) and bonus characters (Dark Samus, Lucas, Mad Piano, etc.) are not included in the random character select that occurs when toggling the CPU button on the character select screen or by using the '?' slot.
-- This toggle allows for them to be included.
+- This toggle allows for them each to be included, as well as selecting from Vanilla only.

-#### Toggle Name: _Random Select With Variants_
+#### Toggle Name: _Random Select_

 ### Player Tags
 - Can store up to 20 names (which are be selected via Character Menu Panel).